marcoklein/impromat/packages/docs/src/features/tags.md

-# Context & Background
+# Element Tags

+Tags are a fundamental feature for sorting elements into meaningful categories.
+This entry describes where tags ar coming from and the overall goal.

+## Taxonomy

 ## Tags Sources

-Currently, they are very unstructured and base mostly on already existing tags from the sources (e.g. improwiki, improvencyclopedia and improvresourcecenter).
+Read from there raw sources, tags are very unstructured and base mostly on already existing tags from the sources (e.g. improwiki, improvencyclopedia and improvresourcecenter).
 They provide _context_ for a certain element type.

 Tags are used to cluster and categorize elements of a similar kind.
 Those clusters are varying and have to be defined by people that know improv and the planning of workshops.